Frequently Asked Questions about Accommodating Students with Disabilities

 8. Where do I go for assistance in providing accommodations?

-The Office of Disabled Student Services can provide information and assistance in dealing with many of the concerns you may have about accommodating students.
+The Office of the Disability Resource Center can provide information and assistance in dealing with many of the concerns you may have about accommodating students.
 The office has information on many creative ways to accommodate students and can provide the instructor with information about how other institutions have solved access problems.

 9. What specific help does the Office of Disabled Student Programs and Services offer to faculty members?

-The specific charge of Office of Disabled Student Services is to assist students with disabilities to matriculate; however, the office serves as a resource/liaison for any and all concerns which may arise in relation to students with disabilities.
+The specific charge of Office of Disability Resource Center is to assist students with disabilities to matriculate; however, the office serves as a resource/liaison for any and all concerns which may arise in relation to students with disabilities.
 For faculty members, the office is developing informational pamphlets describing each of the major disabilities with suggestions on making classroom material more accessible for the student.
 In addition, the office offers limited adaptive testing resources as a service both to the student and to the faculty member.

 10. Exactly what does the law say in regard to academic accommodation?